Archive product

 Description

-Many styles characterize antique furniture, but a few are particularly notable.
+Many styles characterize antique furniture, but a few key ones stand out.
 Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Notable and interesting are antique products in Rococo and Louis XV styles.
-Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate furniture meant to radiate splendor and luxury.
-Materials were selectively chosen to emphasize the grandeur of these pieces.
+Noteworthy are antique products in the Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly shaped pearl.
+These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of cabinets and broadly speaking, chest-type furniture.
-Mythology and ancient times were also of interest, with supports and legs often taking animal forms.
+Today, we can see how much the Baroque style influenced modern classical furniture, which often resembles the historical period.
+The Renaissance style also had a significant impact.
+Flourishing in the 15th and 16th centuries, it left a lasting mark on furniture design.
+Renaissance furniture was quite heavy and solid, often using brown stains, moldings, sturdy bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common features in Renaissance-style furniture.
+Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
 Currently, many global brands recreate such furniture, inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when seeking a luxurious antique piece suited to your interior.
+This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photographs.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the authenticity of the product, matching the description and photos.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details